liumingzw/Snapmaker3D/README.md

 langue：C#
 Clone the project and import to Unity3D, recommand the version of "Unity3D 2018.2.5f1 Personal"
 Personal Free version is satisfied. [download latest version of Unity3D](https://store.unity.com/)
+Fast run on Unity3D: import project --> open "Assets/Scences/main", double click then main scene will be loaded --> run